informXR/iXRLibTrainingDemoUnity/README.md

-# iXRLibTrainingDemoUnity
+# AbxrLib for Unity - Training Demo
-Sample XR training app used to demonstrate iXRLib
+Sample XR training app used to demonstrate AbxrLib